gcgarner/IOTstack/docs/Containers/Python.md

 4. Remove the old **local** image.
 5. Remove the old **base** image

 The old base image can't be removed until the old local image has been removed, which is why the `prune` command needs to be run twice.

+Note:

+* If you have followed the steps in [canning your project](#scriptCanning) and your service has a name other than `python`, just substitute the new name where you see `python` in the two `dockerc-compose` commands.